|Scientific Name||Loxodonta Africana|

 - The underneath of elephants feet is made up of tough and fatty tissue that acts a shock absorber so that elephants can walk more quietly.

 - The elephant uses its enormous feet in which to collect small amounts of water and to dig up roots out of the tough ground.

 - The foot of an elephant is about half the width of its shoulder, so scientists are able to tell the size of the elephant by looking at the footprint.

 Young, African bull elephant, Kruger National Park, South Africa, L0k1m0nk33 - License Information.Elephant Teeth Facts

 - Elephants have 26 teeth in total which includes 24 molars in the mouth of the elephant and the elephant's tusks which are actually two incisors.

 - The molars in the mouth of the elephant replace themselves six times during their lives with the new molars being larger than the old ones.

-- The elephants uses its tusks for digging, ripping bark from trees and foraging, as their tusks are essentially no different from normal teeth.
+- The elephant uses its tusks for digging, ripping bark from trees and foraging, as their tusks are essentially no different from normal teeth.

-- The teeth of the elephant are made from ivory, a strong compound that humans seem to have lust for but it has meant that countless elephants have been killed for their teeth alone.
+- The teeth of the elephant are made from ivory, a strong compound that humans seem to have a lust for, but it has meant that countless elephants have been killed for their teeth alone.